Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Classification via shallow circuits of quantum channels

 However, these obstructions can be circumvented if one restricts to the trivial sector.
-The following result establishes the existence of an special gluing map, motivated by the characterization of simple RFP MPDO tensors in \cite{MPDORFP}. \begin{restatable}{lemma}{restatableGlueWHA} Let $A$ be a biconnected C*-weak Hopf algebra and let $(V,\phi)$ be any faithful $*$-re\-pre\-sen\-ta\-tion of $A$.
-There is a quantum channel $\mathcal{G}_1$ on $\mathrm{End}(V\otimes V)$ called ``gluing'' map, such that
+The following result establishes the existence of an special gluing map, motivated by the characterization of simple RFP MPDO tensors in \cite{cirac_2017_mpdo}. \begin{restatable}{lemma}{restatableGlueWHA} Let $A$ be a biconnected C*-WHA and let $(V,\Phi)$ be a faithful $*$-re\-pre\-sen\-ta\-tion of $A$.
+There is a quantum channel $\mathfrak{G}_1\in\mathfrak{L}(\mathfrak{L}(V\otimes V))$, called ``gluing'' map, such that

-for all $M,N\in\mathbb{N}$. \end{restatable}
+for all $m,n\in\mathbb{N}$. \end{restatable}